Subtotal$0.00 (0 items)

-Many unrefined hemp seed oils extracted by cold-pressed methods vary in color from off-yellow to dark green; at HempUSA.org they have the DARKEST GREEN OIL available and not all have that pleasant, nutty taste like HempUSA.org seeds.
+Many unrefined hemp seed oils extracted by cold-pressed methods vary in color from off-yellow to dark green; at HempUSA.org we have the DARKEST GREEN OIL available and not all have that pleasant, nutty taste like HempUSA.org seeds do.
 HempUSA.org has hemp seeds that are full of enzymes, including lipase and protease.
 In fact, it was in hempseed that scientists first discovered enzymes.
 The nutty and buttery flavor taste of fresh hemp seeds is caused by these enzymes.

-Hempseed oil is best stored in the freezer.
-It will stay fluid and does not need to be defrosted.
-One to 3 tablespoons is the suggested daily intake for adults; children can take half that amount; and breast-fed babies obtain its benefits through the mother’s milk.
+Hempseed oil is best stored in the freezer because it will last forever and will stay fluid and does not need to be defrosted.
+If our hemp oil is sealed it can last for years.
+If it is opened and not refrigerated it can last up to three years in a cool dark dry place.
+1 to 3 tablespoons is the suggested daily intake for adults; children can take half that amount; and breast-fed babies obtain its benefits through the mother’s milk.

 According to the FDA, the average American eats 5 grams of trans-fats every day.
-Trans-fats are so toxic to the body that the FDA is expected soon to require food labels to disclose their content in the nutritional facts panel on packaged foods.
+Trans-fats are so toxic to the body that the FDA now made it a law to list trans fats on all food labels.
 One FDA scientist believes that removing trans-fats from margarine would save 2,100 deaths annually in the US, and removing them from just 3% of the cookies and crackers would prevent 5,600 deaths per year.
 Over twenty years, health costs would be reduced by $59 billion.
-One way to roughly determine the trans-fat content of a food is to add the number of grams of polyunsaturated, monounsaturated and saturated fat listed in the “nutrition facts” panel.
-Subtract that from the ‘total fat’ listed.
-The remainder is approximately the amount of trans-fat in the product.